unicode-org/messageformat.dev/about.md

 Many thanks to Tim Chevalier for his work on a large part of the documentation content.

+The MessageFormat logo was designed by Luca Casonato.

+## Playground

 The playground and interactive code blocks format messages using the JavaScript implementation of MessageFormat 2, maintained by Eemeli Aro.
 Highlighting and other language features are powered by the [MessageFormat 2 Language Server](https://github.com/lucacasonato/mf2-tools), maintained by Luca Casonato and Nicolò Ribaudo.

-The MessageFormat logo was designed by Luca Casonato.
+All validation and formatting of messages happens in your browser using the JS implementation and the language server (via WASM).
+No data is sent to any server.